Sanjeev139/react-learning/Igniting our App/README.md

     - useEffect() --> syntax --> useEffect(() =>, []), first argument called callback function and another one is dependency array.
     - Whenever a state variable is changes, React re-render the component.

+# useEffect => When the dependency array is not presemt, then it'll call whenever our component re-render
+# When there is an empty dependency error is present, it'll call once when first time re-render will happen.
+# If dependency array is present (not empty), then useEffect call when that dependency will change.

 Q: Reconcilation Alogorithm (React Fiber)
 Ans: REact creates virtual DOM, when any chnages happen in UI
         virtual DOM : is representation of actual DOM.